christianalfoni/reactx/docs/06_data_fetching.md

 ### 3. Automatic sync

 Subscribe to data and get updates automatically.
-This type of approach simplifies data fetching and mutations as you only interact with the server, there is no manual intermediate step to keep data in sync.
+This type of approach simplifies data fetching and server mutations as you only interact with the server, there is no manual intermediate step to keep data in sync.

 ```ts
 const createData = (backend) => {